Red Matter Review

 Red Matter 8

 Although you remain silent throughout your adventure, the sheer number of ways you interact with the environment while developing the narrative in Red Matter is staggering.
-Focusing on interactive puzzle solving, you’ll need to utilize the tools at your disposal to investigate an abandoned Soviet-like structure on Rhea, the second-largest moon of Saturn.
-In an alternate future, an ongoing cold war between the two superpowers, Atlantic Union and the People’s Republic of Volgravia, forces your leadership to take action to recover confidential research information from your enemies.
-As expected, the mission is doomed from the start, as you uncontrollable plummet to the surface, suffer glitches in your equipment, and you begin to see strange, mysterious things once you reach the facility.
+Focusing on interactive puzzle solving, you'll need to utilize the tools at your disposal to investigate an abandoned Soviet-like structure on Rhea, the second-largest moon of Saturn.
+In an alternate future, an ongoing cold war between the two superpowers, Atlantic Union and the People's Republic of Volgravia, forces your leadership to take action to recover confidential research information from your enemies.
+As expected, the mission is doomed from the start, as you uncontrollably plummet to the surface, suffer glitches in your equipment, and begin to see strange, mysterious things once you reach the facility.

-Red Matter can be completed in a single session; however, I found myself taking breaks in during the roughly four hours it took to complete the narrative.
+Red Matter can be completed in a single session; however, I found myself taking breaks during the roughly four hours it took to complete the narrative.
 Much like the majority of adventure games released today, Red Matter focuses on player exploration and interaction.
-From paper notes, photographs, journal, etc. you’ll gain an understanding of the world based on these non-essential items from those who worked/lived in the now empty facility.
+From paper notes, photographs, journals, etc., you'll gain an understanding of the world based on these non-essential items from those who worked/lived in the now empty facility.
 Naturally, those that take the time to examine every detail in the game will gain a better respect for the world Vertical Robot has crafted.
-As previously mentioned, Red Matter’s core gameplay is the environmental puzzles.
-Early on, you may be tasked with repairing a broken conduit, requiring you to remove one from one door and placing it in the power box of another.
+As previously mentioned, Red Matter's core gameplay is the environmental puzzles.
+Early on, you may be tasked with repairing a broken conduit, requiring you to remove one from one door and place it in the power box of another.
 Using your grabbing tool, you can grab any nearby items that will fly towards you and be trapped in your grasp.
 You may need to find a code to gain access to a new location, typically found in a nearby piece of paper.
 One of my favorite interactions was trying to turn a rusty valve with both hands, requiring you to make slow, methodical motions, as if you are struggling.
-Think of any movie or piece of science fiction, where a character needed to open a door valve while under pressure, and how it is almost 100% of the time stuck, requiring their full strength.
-It’s a neat touch of realism, to help elevate the game world.
-Not only that, but I found that using a 360-degree camera setup with the Oculus Rift really beneficial, as you can turn around in real life and move around freely to help with the immersion.
+Think of any movie or piece of science fiction where a character needed to open a door valve while under pressure, and how it is almost 100% of the time stuck, requiring their full strength.
+It's a neat touch of realism to help elevate the game world.
+Not only that, but I found that using a 360-degree camera setup with the Oculus Rift was really beneficial, as you can turn around in real life and move around freely to help with the immersion.

 Simply Put